jgnewman/maplescript/README.md

 If you need to reference `this`, you can still use the keyword `this`, or you can use `@`.
 For example, `@foo`, and `@:foo`.

-Regarding `m:get`, `m` is a reference to the MapleScript core library and `get` retrieves values from objects and arrays.
+Regarding `m:get`, `m` is a reference to the MapleScript core library (which is always available) and `get` retrieves values from objects and arrays.

 MapleScript also takes a tip from CoffeeScript and allows you to perform "unconfident retrievals".
 For example, the expression `foo?:bar?.baz` will only return the value for `baz` if all the values along the chain exist.
 So if `foo` doesn't exist or if `foo:bar` doesn't exist, it will return undefined rather than throwing an error.